Finding your files in your repository.

 I issue the git status command frequently.
 It lets me know the state of my repository.
 Here for instance, is what you will see if you issue the git status command after first creating users.html:

-echo foo > users.html git status to commit but untracked files present (use "git add" to track)nothing added
+..." to include in what will be committed) # # users.html nothing added to commit but untracked files present (use "git add" to track)

 When we typed git status, Git replied by telling us the status of the files in your directory.
 In particular, Git is telling us that we have a new file in our repository called users.html.
 When Git sees a new file or directory in a repository, then the status message is usually "Untracked files."
 This is Git's way of saying "I see this new file or directory in your repository, and I'm not currently tracking it."
 Then it adds a hint: "(use "git add